digital-asset/daml/docs/source/concepts/glossary.rst

 ..
 Copyright (c) 2022 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-..
-TODO: Add Links to the new sentences
-..
-TODO: Ask Carrie about which words to link in the glossary
-..
-TODO: Ensure that the capitalisation is correct on names, such as the Canton Protocol

 Glossary of concepts
 ####################